ArdaxHz/mupl/readme.md

 | Hindi           | hi            | hin           | Turkish         | tr            | tur           |
 | Hungarian       | hu            | hun           | Ukrainian       | uk            | ukr           |
 | Indonesian      | id            | ind           | Vietnamese      | vi            | vie           |

+## Contribution
+- Make sure there aren't any duplicate issues opened before opening one
+- Pull requests are free to be opened if you think it is needed, but please format any code with Python Black with the default settings before doing so.